 Nature Detectives leaders do not lecture.
 Our handout materials engage students to think and explore.
 Nature Detectives programs do not typically discuss or repeat information presented during a school day.
 Students learn to see with new eyes.
 To become aware of what they see today and discover how nature can and does change over time.

-Our Focus is on Inquiry-Based Learning
+Our Focus is both Inquiry-Based and Place-Based Learning

 The difficulty in leading an inquiry-based program is the need to generate good questions that can move towards meaningful answers.
 In the end, our perceptions and our conversations inform our understanding of the natural world.